develop-me/bootcamp--setup/mac/readme.md

 # Setting up Mac OS X

+**Make sure you're running the latest version of macOS.
+If you are not then be sure to run the latest updates and restart your machine.
+If you do not do this some of the steps below may not work.**

 ## Automatic Install

 [Click here to Download the `setup.sh` file](https://cdn.rawgit.com/develop-me/setup/065a1e784492bdfbed58e794b64003a14ea1c1b1/mac/setup.sh) and save it to your Downloads directory (e.g. `/Users/yourname/Downloads`).
 Next open the Terminal app and run the following: